San Diego Community College District: Administration

-Chancellor.
-The Board of Trustees is the final level of authority for all functions within the District.
+chancellor.
+The board of trustees is the final level of authority for all functions within the District.

 Board of Trustees

-The Board of Trustees is responsible for establishing policies that govern all activities related to conducting the business of the District, the Colleges, and Continuing Education.
+The board of trustees is responsible for establishing policies that govern all activities related to conducting the business of the district, the Colleges, and Continuing Education.
 Development and review of policies and procedures are collegial efforts involving a variety of participatory governance groups.
-For policies and regulations that affect academic and professional matters, the Board relies primarily on the Academic Senates; on matters defined as within the scope of bargaining interests, the Board follows the requirements of negotiations.
+For policies and regulations that affect academic and professional matters, the board relies primarily on the academic senates; on matters defined as within the scope of bargaining interests, the Board follows the requirements of negotiations.
 For administrative matters, the Board relies primarily on the recommendations of staff with input from various constituencies in the development and review process.
 The general public may comment at public Board meetings on any policy consideration before the Board.

 District Chancellor

-The Chancellor is the District's Chief Executive Officer and is responsible for carrying out the policies approved by the Board of Trustees and for providing overall leadership for the District.
-The Chancellor maintains a Cabinet composed by the Presidents of the Colleges/Continuing Education, five Vice Chancellors overseeing the District's departments of Business and Technology Services, Student Services, Human Resources and Administrative Services, Facilities Management, and Instructional Services; and the Director of Communications and Public Relations.
+The Chancellor is the District's Chief Executive Officer and is responsible for carrying out the policies approved by the board of trustees and for providing overall leadership for the District.
+The Chancellor maintains a Cabinet composed by the Presidents of the Colleges/Continuing Education, five Vice Chancellors overseeing the District's departments of Business and Technology Services, Educational Services, Human Resources and Administrative Services, Facilities Management, and the Director of Communications and Public Relations.

 College Presidents

-The President is the institutional Chief Executive Officer of the College/Continuing Education.
+The President is the institutional chief executive officer of the college/Continuing Education.
 The President reports to the Chancellor.
-The President is responsible for the day-to-day operation of the total College/Continuing Education program and provides leadership and coordination for the College/Continuing Education community.
+The President is responsible for the day-to-day operation of the total College/Continuing Education program and provides leadership and coordination for the college/Continuing Education community.
 The Presidents and Chancellor provide overall leadership and authority on all of the functional areas.
 Each President maintains a Cabinet composed of three Vice Presidents overseeing Instruction, Administrative Services and Student Services and the Dean of each School of each College including the Dean of Student Affairs and the Dean of Student Development and Matriculation.

 Campuses

-The San Diego Community College District consists of three two-year community colleges and seven Continuing Education campuses.
-For the 2018–19 school year, all institutions were serving approximately 102,000 students.
-The three colleges offer associate degrees and certificates in occupational programs that prepare students for entry-level jobs, and arts and sciences programs that transfer to four-year colleges and universities.
+San Diego Community College District consists of three credit colleges, San Diego City College, Mesa College, and Miramar College, as well as seven campuses of San Diego College of Continuing Education.
+All institutions serve approximately 80,000 students.
+The three credit colleges offer associate degrees and certificates in occupational programs that prepare students for entry-level jobs, and arts and sciences programs that transfer to four-year colleges and universities.
 Mesa College offers a bachelor's degree in health information management.
-Continuing Education's Educational Cultural Complex (ECC) also offers classes leading to associate degrees and certificates.
+The College of Continuing Education's Educational Cultural Complex (ECC) also offers classes leading to associate degrees and certificates.

-The Continuing Education campuses offer adults noncredit vocational, basic skills, life skills, and enrichment classes at sites throughout the city.
+The College of Continuing Education campuses offer adults noncredit vocational, basic skills, life skills, and enrichment classes at sites throughout the city.
 A number of special programs are unique to the city, including KSDS-FM all-jazz radio, the Center for Competitive and Applied Technologies, and the Workplace Learning Resource Center.